get-convex/aggregate/README.md

 ```

 Note you can aggregate multiple tables, multiple sort keys, or multiple values.
-You would do this by using multiple aggregate components, which each have
+You would do this by using the `aggregate` component multiple times, giving each
-their own name.
+usage its own name.

 ```ts
 app.use(aggregate, { name: "aggregateUsers" });